Anand-Moghe/HTML5_Game/README.md

 # HTML5_Game
-Simple Image matching game using HTML5
+This is an example of simple game that can be developed using HTML5, CSS3 and JavaScript